Working with Imported CAD

 Due to system differences, data imported into Onshape may translate in with faults, or no parametric history, or as a series of surfaces or parts instead of a solid or cohesive body.
 While you have some options for how data will be handled upon import, there remain some things beyond control.
 However, Onshape has tools that will help you move forward with your imported data and work with it to continue designing, sharing, and releasing designs.

-The tools provided to help you work with imported CAD data and covered in this topic include:
+The tools provided to help you work with imported CAD data and covered in this topic include the following:

 Onshape enables you to import three faceted file formats: STL, OBJ and Parasolid Mesh for visualization and referencing.
 Mesh points are able to be used as vertices for creating planes.